a-lud/a-lud.github.io/_posts/2022-06-02-Comparing-chromosomal-sequences.md

 # What next?

 I've only scratched the surface of what you can do with these kinds of figures.
-I highly recommend checking out the [`MCScan`][mcscan] documentation to see how you can take the figures further.
+I highly recommend checking out the [`MCscan`][mcscan] documentation to see how you can take the figures further.
 For more granular synteny comparisons, I recommend checking out [`Syri`][syri], another structural rearrangement tool.
 I've not used it before, but I'll try and write a tutorial for it once I've had a go.